Amazons (novel): Aftermath

 In 2014, Salon stated that DeLillo "doesn't want his name attached to [Amazons]", "has never officially acknowledged writing it", and "won’t grant permission" for it to be reprinted.
 In a 2020 interview with The New York Times, DeLillo finally acknowledged writing the novel.
+In 2026 his longtime editor Nan Graham and literary agent Robin Straus convinced him to allow it to be reprinted, reportedly after "DeLillo’s wife had stayed up until midnight the night before, reading it and laughing".